 - Program: Please indicate to which of our four programs you are applying.
 Only one program choice is permitted.

 - Faculty mentors: Please indicate up to three faculty mentors that you would like to work under.
 Write their last name only.
 At least one faculty mentor is required to be listed in order for your application to be given full consideration.
 You can find out more information about our faculty members and their research interests.
-The lists of faculty who will be reviewing applicants and those who will not be reviewing or accepting new graduate students for Fall 2023 can be found in the Graduate Admissions tab on this page.
+The list of faculty who will be reviewing applicants for fall 2024 can be found here.

 - Standardized Tests: We do NOT require the GRE for admission into our PhD program.
 If the applying student chooses to submit a test score, it will be evaluated as supporting evidence of academic preparation, but the absence of such test results will not be weighed against your application.